DTV Visa Thailand

 - Music festivals

 Another significant advantage of the Destination Thailand Visa is the ability to get dependent visas for your family members so you can bring them along without having to worry about separate visa arrangements.
-There is no limit to how many dependents you can bring, but each incurs a visa fee, and you may only include immediate family members onto your DTV, meaning spouses and dependent children only.
+There is no limit to how many dependents you can bring, but each incurs a visa fee, and you may only include immediate family members onto your DTV, meaning that only spouses and dependent children are eligible.

-The process of applying for a Destination Thailand Visa is similar to the standard Thai tourist visa, but there are a few extra considerations and criteria that must be met to ensure a successful application.
+The process of applying for a DTV Visa Thailand is similar to the standard Thai tourist visa, but there are a few extra considerations and criteria that must be met to ensure a successful application.

-How to Qualify for the Destination Thailand Visa
+How to qualify for the Destination Thailand Visa (DTV)?

 All applicants must meet basic criteria to be considered for this visa:

-- You must have at least 500,000 THB in liquid assets to prove that you can support yourself while in Thailand
+- You must have at least 500,000 THB (or international equivalent) in liquid assets to prove that you can support yourself while in Thailand.

-- You must be a legal spouse of the DTV holder OR
+- You must be a legal spouse of the DTV holder OR<.li>

 Once you are certain that you and any family you might bring qualify for the DTV, it's time to collect some documentation for your application packet.